-Members of AUPE with two consecutive years service as of July 16 of current year are eligible, and/or their spouse, and/or their financial dependents, and/or dependents of retired or deceased members.
+Members of AUPE with two consecutive years service as of the second Thursday of July of current year are eligible, and/or their spouse, and/or their financial dependents, and/or dependents of retired or deceased members.
 Eligible dependents must be under the age of 25 years.
 Consideration will be made for a past member who enrolls full-time in an educational institution within the first year of job elimination.

-Deadline for Application: July 16.
-The completed original application will only be accepted from May 10 to July 16 each year for studies commencing after the submission deadline.
+Deadline for Application: the second Thursday of July .
+The completed original application will only be accepted from May 10 to the second Thursday of July each year for studies commencing after the submission deadline.
 Please mail the original application and attachments to the AUPE head office.